 A comprehensive assessment from a neuropsychologist will be needed to diagnose a person with paranoia or psychosis after TBI.

-The psychologist will ask the patient about their work and personal relationships, and how they might respond to a hypothetical situation.
-This will help the psychologist form a treatment plan.
+The psychologist may ask the patient about their work and personal relationships, and how they might respond to a hypothetical situation.
+This may help the psychologist form a treatment plan.

 Treating paranoia will involve combining medications with talk therapy.
 Some medications that can help treat paranoia include: